primus-ai/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 The Azure Hyperdrive was used for hyperparameter tuning and includes the following steps:

 ### Parameter Sampling
-I chose the Random Parameter Sampling, which doesn't require pre-specified values, this enables a broad search not limiting the space like in a grid search case.
+I chose the Random Parameter Sampling, which doesn't require pre-specified values, but chooses combinations from the parameter space defined in it.
+In this particular case i defined C parameter as a value from a uniform distribution between 0 and 10, and a max_iter parameter with four discrete values.
+RandomParameterSampling performs equal or better than Gridsearch sampling, but with the benefit that takes less time to complete the process

 ### Early Stopping Policy
 The BanditPolicy stopping policy retains models with better and/or similar performance, making it more flexible than a more rigid policy like truncation.
+This early stopping policy stops the model to fit further if it doesn't improve anymore, this saves a lot of time.

 The best model had a 91,4% accuracy with the following parameters: C:0.408 and max iterations: 25.